Before & After Photos

 PROBLEM

-Our client, a resident of Boucherville, contacted us to come and inspect their attic.
-There was an excess of drafts in their house, which was very uncomfortable.
-Additionally, the hydro bills were very high, especially during the months of December, January, and February due to the overuse of heating systems to compensate for the cold drafts.
+Winter is almost over.
+However, there has been an excess of drafts in the house, which was uncomfortable.
+Additionally, the Hydro bills were very high, especially during the months of December, January, and February due to the overuse of heating systems to compensate for the drafts.
+Consequently, the client does not want to repeat the same scenario next winter.
+During our free inspection, our specialist Dan examined the attic.
+He immediately noticed the inadequate amount of insulation.
+Furthermore, upon seeing the ventilation ducts, Dan identified a sealing issue.

 SOLUTION

-After obtaining our client's authorization, our team of workers, led by Colin, began by removing the old insulation.
-This step is crucial because air leaks may be hidden underneath.
-Then, they conducted a detailed inspection to identify all sources of air leaks.
-Our excellent product, ZypFoam, was used to seal the air leaks.
-As for the attic access hatch, it is the largest opening in the attic that can let air escape, hence the importance of insulating it very well.
-For this, we used our revolutionary thermal insulator, SilverGlo.
-Finally, we blew approximately 17 inches of TruSoft cellulose fiber insulation into the attic to achieve an optimal thermal value of R60.
-The cellulose used is fire-resistant as well as resistant to mold formation.
+Our team of workers, led by Colin, began by removing the old insulation.
+This step is important because many holes allowing air to escape may be hidden underneath.
+They then conducted an extremely detailed inspection to identify, without exception, all sources of air leaks.
+Our excellent product ZypFoam is used to seal air leaks.
+As for the attic access hatch, it is the largest existing hole in the attic that can allow air to escape, hence the importance of insulating it very well.
+For this purpose, we used our revolutionary thermal insulation, SilverGlo.
+Finally, we blew in approximately 17 inches of TruSoft cellulose fiber insulation on the attic floor to achieve an optimal thermal value of R60.

 Find A Contractor